Skip to main content

 ~For we pay a price for everything we get or take in this world; and although ambitions are well worth having, they are not to be cheaply won, but exact their dues of work and self-denial, anxiety and discouragement.

-~"Dear old world," she murmured, "you are very lovely, and I am glad to be alive in you."
+~"Dear old world, you are very lovely, and I am glad to be alive in you."

 2. Anne of Avonlea